SeyedAlirezaFatemi/CS-E5520-AdvancedComputerGraphics/README.md

 # CS-E5520 Advanced Computer Graphics

-This repository contains my solutions to the assignments of the Computer Graphics course.
+This repository contains my solutions to the assignments of the Advanced Computer Graphics course.

 Path tracer screenshots: